 Disk imaging refers to copying the contents of a data storage device or medium, and transferring this to another, similar medium or device.
-In its original context, disk imaging implies the creation of an exact duplicate of a computer's hard disk drive - including its programs, setup and data then storing this in a special, compressed file format.
+In its original context, disk imaging implies the creation of an exact duplicate of a computer's hard disk drive - including its programs, setup, and data storing this in a special, compressed file format.

-Disk imaging aims to provide the user with an exact replica of a computer's systems and data - needed in case of a catastrophic disk crash where the user needs to recover systems or data (e.g. in the event of a virus attack or accident), to 'clone' a systems set-up for installation in another computer or to move these to another hard drive.
+Disk imaging aims to provide the user with an exact replica of a computer's systems and data - needed in case of a catastrophic disk crash where the user needs to recover systems or data (e.g. in the event of a virus attack or accident), to 'clone' a system's set-up for installation in another computer or to move these to another hard drive.

 The Uses of Disk Imaging

 The primary use of disk imaging software is to provide quick and easy back-ups of computer software and data stored on hard disks.
-While most people think of backing up data, disk imaging programs back up not only data but also the computer's systems and configuration.
+While most people think of backing up data, disk imaging programs back up, not only data but also the computer's systems and configuration.

 In other words, a disk image means having an updated 'rescue disk' that one uses to easily reinstall the system to what it was at the time of 'duplication,' without having to go through the involved process of installing software and resetting or tweaking settings once again to the desired configuration.

 A second application for disk imaging software is for systems administrators who oversee multiple computers with similar configurations.
-Rather than spending time in transferring and configuring systems on different computers, a disk imaging software makes the task easy and quick - duplicate the systems on one machine and install the 'disk image' on another computer.
+Rather than spending time in transferring and configuring systems on different computers, disk imaging software makes the task easy and quick - duplicate the systems on one machine and install the 'disk image' on another computer.

 Disk Image Software

 The most popular disk imaging software is Symantec Ghost.
 The initial versions of Ghost were used to duplicate or clone entire disks (without regard to whether the disk was half-empty or not), but later versions were configured to provide the user with a choice of copying entire disks or individual partitions.
-Ghost also provides for multiple means of duplicating systems or data; one can copy these to a second disk on the same machine; duplicate these to another computer linked via network or parallel cable; or to copy the image to a network or tape drive.
+Ghost also provides for multiple means of duplicating systems or data; one can copy these to a second disk on the same machine; duplicate these to another computer linked via network or parallel cable, or copy the image to a network or tape drive.

-A corporate edition of Ghost allows for multicasting, or the simultaneous transfer of images from one computer to several ones - an approach which reduces the stress on a computer network that has to transfer large files (usually several hundred megabytes or more).
+A corporate edition of Ghost allows for multicasting, or the simultaneous transfer of images from one computer to several ones - an approach that reduces the stress on a computer network that has to transfer large files (usually several hundred megabytes or more).

 Best Disk Image Software - EaseUS Todo Backup

 EaseUS Todo Backup is a reliable disk image software.
-It is the safe backup & recovery software offering backup, disk clone and disaster recovery solution, supporting one-click system, files and applications backup.
+It is the safe backup & recovery software offering backup, disk clone and disaster recovery solution, supporting one-click system, files, and applications backup.

 Was This Page Helpful?